nomad-philipdelorenzo/ansible-playbooks/readme.md

 This repository collects ansible playbooks used for managing my own machines.

 ## Basic Usage
 Typically playbooks within this repo are run locally.
-The command below assumes allowing the `ansible.cfg` file to use the `inventory-local` folder to define inventory(which in this repo's case localhost)
+The command below assumes allowing the `ansible.cfg` file to use the `inventory-local` folder to define inventory(which in this repo's case is localhost)
 `ansible-playbook developer.yml`